Redmine is a free and open source project management software. In this guide, you will learn how to install Redmine on CentOS / RHEL 8.

 Therefore, you have to disable SELinux on your Linux server.

-In this guide, you have learned how to install redmine on CentOS / RHEL 8.
+In this guide, you have learned how to install Redmine on Linux 8.
 You can now start experimenting with this project management software to explore its features and functionality.